The Peace Destinations

 Museum Island

 Museum Island is a UNESCO World Heritage site and the cultural heart of the city.
-Set on the River Spree, it brings together several of the most important Berlin museums in one beautiful area.
+Set on the River Spree, it brings together several of the most significant museums in Germany.
+It is considered one of the key main attractions in Berlin for travellers interested in art, archaeology, and history.

-The Pergamon Museum is famous for its monumental ancient structures, while the Neues Museum houses the bust of Nefertiti and many Egyptian treasures.
-Nearby, the Berliner Dom, also known as Berlin Cathedral, adds to the sense of grandeur with its impressive dome and interior.
+The Pergamon Museum is known for its monumental ancient structures, while the Neues Museum houses the famous bust of Nefertiti.
+Nearby, the Berliner Dom, also known as Berlin Cathedral, adds to the grandeur of this area, making it one of the most impressive places in Berlin Germany to visit.

 Alexanderplatz and the Berlin TV Tower